eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    Create a Flash object.
 Select flash device index with `device`.
 It is normally given as 0.

+   The flash address given to the instance methods is either relative to the flash start address or an absolute physical address in the CPU memory map.
+This is board dependent and it is not documented anywhere.

    Here is an example of how to create a flash driver and use the erase, read and write methods.